Blog > Articles

 Discover the reasons behind Wegovy side effects, and learn effective ways to manage and minimize them for a safe weight-loss journey.

-Published on: July 19, 2023
+July 19, 2023

-Learn more about how FORM pairs patients with a doctor and dietitian to achieve their weight loss goals.
+Form Health pairs patients with a doctor and dietitian to achieve their weight loss goals.

 Obesity is a complex, chronic disease that affects over 40% of adults in the United States.
 Wegovy® is an FDA-approved medication for the treatment of obesity that can help patients lose, on average, around 15% of total body weight when combined with healthy dietary and physical activity patterns.
 A weight loss of just 5-10% can improve comorbid conditions such as type 2 diabetes, high blood pressure and high cholesterol, with a weight loss of over 10% leading to even greater improvement in weight-related conditions.
-While taking Wegovy for weight loss is very safe and effective for most people, there are potential side effects that people should consider before taking Wegovy.
+While taking Wegovy for weight loss is very safe and effective for most people, there are potential side effects that people should consider before introducing Wegovy to your system.
 Side effects of Wegovy range from mild to potentially serious in nature.
 In this article, we will review when Wegovy side effects start, whether the side effects of Wegovy go away, what the common and rare side effects that can occur while taking Wegovy, and strategies to reduce the risk of side effects while taking Wegovy.

-Understanding Wegovy Side Effects
+Understanding Wegovy side effects

 Wegovy is a glucagon-like peptide-1 (GLP-1) receptor agonist that mimics gut hormones that our body naturally produces to reduce appetite and cravings in the brain and to increase feelings of fullness through slowed stomach emptying.
 It also has an effect on the pancreas and other cells in the body to improve blood sugar regulation.
 It is injected once a week subcutaneously, or under the skin, and is available in doses of 0.25 mg, 0.5 mg, 1 mg, 1.7 mg and 2.4 mg weekly doses.